 - Caring responsibilites spilling over into work life, and vice-versa

 - Lack of space and equipment for a proper office at home

 Make a home working plan

-If you'd like to work from home more, begin by carefully and systematically considering your options.
-This varies hugely depending on the nature of your work, but key questions could include: What are the reasons for your current arrangements, and do they make sense?
-How much time and money are you currently spending on commuting?
+If you'd like to work from home more, or continue to work from home now that lockdown is over, begin by carefully and systematically considering your options.
+This varies hugely depending on the nature of your work, but key questions could include: What were the reasons for your current arrangements, and do they still make sense?
+How much time and money can you save by not commuting?
 Are you living in the right place, and can you move if not?
 Which days do you really need to be in the workplace?
 Which parts of your job could be done just as well from home?
 How can technology like online meetings (see Action 7: 'Hold meetings online') and document-sharing facilitate your home working?
-Have any colleagues started to work from home?
+Are any colleagues working from home?
 What policies on home working/ flexible working does your employer have?
 Who could you discuss this with at work?
 What rights does employment law give you in your country?

 Here are some possibilities to consider when making your plan:

 Occasional home working.
 One or two days each week can be regularly worked from home, if your employer agrees.